Thorvi01/PhysioNet---CVPR/README.md

 **Data preparation** (`01_data_preparation.py`):
 - Rectified all 977 training images through Stage 0+1
 - Wrote our own mask generation script (missing from someya's repo), verified round-trip error = 0.000000 mV
-- Fixed a bug: Lead II in the CSV has 10 seconds of data, but Row 1 on the image shows only 2.5 seconds — must truncate before mask creation
 - Key finding: even clean digital images (variant 0001) require rectification.
 Without Stage 0+1, the mask drifts from the signal.
 [Prepared training data for training (0001-only for now)]() — 977 rectified images + masks + fold CSV